 The right flap generally contains content that can be used to make books.
 In the right flap you can find book templates, the media that you've imported into Sophie, and components which can be dragged to the Sophie page.
+The right flap also contains some Sophie Server functionality.
 Click on the palette or tab that you're interested in for a more detailed description.